MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ## Manage Docker on Nano Server

 For the best experience, and as a best practice, manage Docker on Nano Server from a remote system.
+This is because Powershell Remoting currently cannot redirect the TTY terminal output of an interactive container shell to the initial client's prompt.
+It would be fine to start detached containers, running in the background, but you won't be able to work like expected with `docker run -it microsoft/nanoserver cmd`.

 In order to do so, the following items need to be completed.

 ### Prepare Container Host